 In the study area, the following four channels were identified in the marketing of inland fish.

-Channel-I : Produce → Wholesaler → Retailer → Consumer
+Channel-I : Producer → Wholesaler → Retailer → Consumer

 Channel-II : Producer → Itinerant Trader → Retailer → Consumer

 Channel-III : Producer → Retailer → Consumer

 Channel-IV : Producer → Consumer

 The study focused on major fish markets in Anand and Nadiad.
 Various marketing aspects such as the identification of channels and detailed analysis of costs and margins involved in inland fish marketing in the study area were examined and illustrated as follows: